sheerun/component-map/README.md

 > A storage for (not only) React components backed by WeakMap and performant fallback

-This module allows for most operations [WeakMap](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/WeakMap) provides, but it's not a 1:1 shim to make implementation more lightweight (in particular, it won't accept iterable object as a constructor parameter).
+This module allows for most operations [WeakMap](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/WeakMap) provides, but it's not a 1:1 shim.
+To make implementation more lightweight it won't accept iterable object as a constructor parameter.

 `ComponentMap` it is preconfigured for performant mapping of React classes, but can be easily easily customized for other objects as well.

 Component Map promises following:

-- *No mutation whatsoever of provided keys* (in contrast to most other WeakMap shims)
+- **No mutation of provided keys whatsoever** (in contrast to most other WeakMap shims)
 - Efficient garbage collection of components if provided with proper WeakMap implementation
-- Decent performance for retrieving object if no WeakMap is provided
+- Decent retrieval performance if no WeakMap is provided

-Unfortunately given first promise, mind it's impossible to prevent memory pollution if no `WeakMap` is provided.
-For this reason Component Map should be used without proper `WeakMap` option only in short-lived sessions, like development or tests.
+Unfortunately given first promise, it's not possible to prevent memory pollution in case `WeakMap` is provided.
+For this reason `ComponentMap` can be used without `WeakMap` option only in short-lived sessions, like development or tests.

 ## Usage